DuPage County, Illinois: National politics

 The county supported Barack Obama, a Chicago resident, in 2008 and 2012 (albeit narrowly in 2012).
 Obama was the first Democratic presidential nominee to win the county since Franklin Pierce in 1852.
-The only time prior to 2008 that a Republican had failed to win the county was in 1912, when the GOP was mortally divided and former President and Progressive Party nominee Theodore Roosevelt won over half the county's vote.
+The only time prior to 2008 that a Republican had failed to win the county was in 1912, when the GOP was mortally divided and former president and Progressive Party nominee Theodore Roosevelt won over half the county's vote.
+As a measure of how Republican DuPage was at the time, it was one of the few counties where Franklin D. Roosevelt was shut out in all four of his successful campaigns, and it also rejected Lyndon Johnson in his 44-state landslide of 1964.
+FDR and LBJ were the only Democrats to win 40 percent of the county's vote in the 20th century, and Bill Clinton was the only other Democrat to come remotely close to that figure.

-DuPage County has historically been a fiscally and socially conservative Republican stronghold, though in recent years has become more politically liberal especially on issues of race and immigration.
-DuPage County has been shifting more Democratic, with Joe Biden winning 58% of the vote in 2020.
-DuPage County has not voted for a Republican candidate for president since 2004.
-Donald Trump was the first Republican nominee for President since 1912 to get less than 40% of the DuPage County vote, both in the 2016 and 2020 general elections.
-Many DuPage County communities which normally vote Republican, including but not limited to Naperville, Lisle, Wheaton, Glen Ellyn, Carol Stream, Downers Grove, and Elmhurst did not support Donald Trump in 2016.
-In December 2019, shortly after the U.S. House of Representatives voted to impeach Donald Trump, Carol Stream-based Christianity Today published a controversial editorial calling for the removal of Trump from office, citing the need to hold him to the same standards to which they held Bill Clinton in the 1990s (who was the last Democratic nominee for President to get less than 40% of the DuPage County vote).
+DuPage County was historically a fiscally and socially conservative Republican stronghold, though in recent years has become more politically liberal especially on issues of race and immigration.
+In recent years, DuPage County has been shifting more Democratic; it has not supported a Republican for president since George W. Bush in 2004.
+Obama carried it four years later with a margin almost as large as Bush's 2004 total.
+The Democratic trend culminated with Joe Biden winning nearly 58% of the vote in 2020.
+Donald Trump was the first Republican nominee for president since 1912 to get less than 40% of the DuPage County vote, both in the 2016 and 2020 general elections.
+Many DuPage County communities which normally vote Republican, including but not limited to Naperville, Lisle, Wheaton, Glen Ellyn, Carol Stream, Downers Grove, and Elmhurst did not support Trump in 2016.
+In December 2019, shortly after the U.S. House of Representatives voted to impeach Donald Trump, Carol Stream-based Christianity Today published a controversial editorial calling for the removal of Trump from office, citing the need to hold him to the same standards to which they held Bill Clinton in the 1990s (who was the last Democratic nominee for president to get less than 40% of the DuPage County vote).

 In the U.S. House of Representatives, DuPage County is in the 5th, 6th, 8th, 11th and 14th districts.
 In the 2018 general election, despite the county's historical Republican dominance, Democrats won every congressional district within the county.